 Having finished your first repetition, all you need to do now is to keep going through the same learning process by recalling the same information at optimal intervals.
-When going through each cycle of spaced repetition, it is important to keep in mind that the intervals should be spaced out so as not to overwhelm your memory and make it difficult for you to recall what has been learned.
+When going through each cycle of spaced repetition, it is essential to keep in mind that the intervals should be spaced out so as not to overwhelm your memory and make it difficult to recall what has been learned.

 Stick to the schedule you chose in step #1 and have trust in your system.
 Spaced repetition takes time to show results, but once it does – you’ll be more than happy with what you’ve achieved.